hellerve/blog/wip/Introducing_anima.md

 <div class="figure-label">Fig. 5: Getting ready to draw.</div>

-All of the iterations of the sketch thus far have been executable, and all of them looked and felt almost the same.
+All of the iterations of the sketch thus far have been executable, and all of them have looked and felt almost the same.
 Let’s try and figure out how to actually draw things.
 The line effect in the picture above is achieved by drawing a lot of random lines, with a random start point and an endpoint based on one of the start point’s coordinates, in this case the X coordinate.
 We can try to draw